rloterh/Calculator/README.md

 2. - Go to [npmjs.com](https://www.npmjs.com/get-npm) to install node package manager, if not installed
 3. - Go to the terminal, and navigate to project directory
 4. - Run the command `npm i`
-5. - Validate the javascript syntax and code standard by running the command `npx eslint app.js`
+5. - Validate the javascript syntax and code standard by running the command `npx eslint .`
-6. - All test cases passes, when no error message is shown in the terminal
+6. - All validation cases passes, when no error message is displayed in the terminal

 ### Validating CSS Syntax